2025 Rakuten / Ebates Review: Can You Really Earn Cashback?

 Final Thoughts on Rakuten-Ebates

-After using Rakuten (and Ebates before it) for some time now, I can see why the service has become so popular.
+After using Rakuten (and Ebates before it) for years upon years now, I can see why the service has become so popular.
 In turn, this popularity has also allowed it to improve its product by adding retailers, upping its offers, and still dishing out bonuses to new users and those that refer them — not to mention expanding with new features such as its American Express integration.
 With a convenient browser extension that not only leads you to deals but reminds you about them, it’s also easy to take advantage of Rakuten offers without having to make much of an effort.

 If there’s any real downside to Rakuten it’s simply that you will have to wait for your money, unlike other cashback apps that allow you to cash out as soon as you reach a certain threshold.